Yes- Talk

 Yes's previous album had seen all eight members of YesWest and ABWH brought together, but Union had been an exercise in papering over the cracks.
 Although a successful eight-man tour followed, the possibility of an eight-man band recording never existed with Bill Bruford the first to leave.
 Howe reportedly proposed plans for how a septet could work, but his ideas went nowhere.
 The details of the machinations in this period are unclear, but at some point Victory stepped in with a record contract, but a record contract based on the YesWest line-up.

 Howe was soon gone and Victory's promotional material spoke of having a sextet: Anderson, Squire, White, Rabin, Kaye and Wakeman.
-Wakeman remained in contact with the band and record label through the making of Talk, but contractual issues were never resolved and he had no role in the album.
+Wakeman remained in contact with the band and record label through the making of Talk, but contractual and other issues were never resolved and he had no role in the album.
 Instead, Talk was a return to the line-up of 90125 and Big Generator.
 However, that is perhaps only a superficial similarity.

 If within the band, Talk was dominated by Rabin, there were pressures from outside the band.
 Phil Carson, head of Victory, asked Rabin for an epic piece in the style of Yes of old.
 Rabin appears to have been less than happy about writing an epic to order, but he did and was very happy with the result.
 "Endless Dream" is the longest YesWest piece released.
 Victory also demanded the inclusion of "Walls", a song leftover from an earlier Rabin/Hodgson collaboration that failed to yield any releases.
 Rabin was uncertain about including the song and later regretted the decision to do so.